Frequently asked questions

 Our groups have exclusive use of the only private Lodge accommodation along the track.
 Our lodges are architecturally designed to sit lightly within the environment with stunning views.
 The Lodges do not forego creature comforts with plenty of lounge areas and a dedicated relaxation area at Munro Lodge.

 - How many guests will be on my trip?

 Each trip requires a minimum of 4 and a maximum of 14 guests.
 All accommodation is twin share.

-If you book on as a single walker or in an odd-numbered group and the trip fills to capacity, you may share a room with another walker of any gender.

-- How fit do I need to be?

-As long as you exercise regularly, are capable of walking an average of 10km for four consecutive days (with the longest day being 15kms), and are comfortable with varied terrain, you’ll be fine!
-This track is considered a "dry foot track" so mud will not be an issue!

-If you have any concerns about fitness, check out which walk is right for me please call 03 6392 2211 and speak with one of our friendly Reservations staff members.
-We are more than happy to discuss additional information about what you can expect.

-Edition 2 | Our groups have exclusive use of the only private Lodge accommodation along the track.
-Our lodges are architecturally designed to sit lightly within the environment with stunning views.
-The Lodges do not forego creature comforts with plenty of lounge areas and a dedicated relaxation area at Munro Lodge.

-- How many guests will be on my trip?

-Each trip requires a minimum of 4 and a maximum of 14 guests.
-All accommodation is twin share.

 If you book on as a single walker or in an odd-numbered group and the trip fills to capacity, you may share a room with another walker.

 - How fit do I need to be?

 As long as you exercise regularly, are capable of walking an average of 10km for four consecutive days (with the longest day being 15kms), and are comfortable with varied terrain, you’ll be fine!
 This track is considered a "dry foot track" so mud will not be an issue!

 If you have any concerns about fitness, check out which walk is right for me please call 03 6392 2211 and speak with one of our friendly Reservations staff members.
 We are more than happy to discuss additional information about what you can expect.